 While you may be completely comfortable ordering a new pair of eyeglasses, you might find shopping for prescription sunglasses a little intimidating.
 Not only have many glasses wearers never considered prescription sunglasses in the first place, but some may not even realize they're a ‘thing.'
 Prescription sunglasses do exist, and they're quite popular, with nearly endless styles and brands to explore.
 And if you live with a visual impairment, once you own a pair of prescription shades, you'll wonder how you ever lived without them.

-Buying a pair of prescription sunglasses is as easy as buying a pair of eyeglasses, with the single added step of deciding whether you want polarization, or what kind of tint you want in your lenses.
+Buying a pair of prescription sunglasses is as easy as buying a pair of eyeglasses, with the single added step of deciding whether you want polarization and what kind of tint you want in your lenses.
 If you've purchased eyeglasses and sunglasses separately, then you already know all of the steps, and now you'll simply combine them.
 If you already have a pair of eyeglasses or sunglasses frames you love, it's likely we can add prescription sunglass lenses to them, or you can order a new pair of those same frames with prescription sunglass lenses included.